wormhole-foundation/wormhole-docs/learn/fast-transfers.md

 - **CCTP USDC (Cross-Chain Transfer Protocol USDC)** - the primary requirement is that the chain must support CCTP USDC.
 This allows for seamless asset transfers using USDC as the intermediary currency across different chains
 - **NTT USDC (Native Token Transfers USDC)** - for chains that do not support CCTP or lack a canonical version of USDC, Fast Transfers relies on NTT.
 In this scenario, USDC is locked on the hub chain, and an NTT message is sent to the destination chain to initiate the transfer
-- **Liquidity Through Wormhole Wrapped Assets** - in cases where CCTP USDC or NTT USDC are unavailable, the chain must have liquidity in Wormhole-wrapped assets.
+- **Liquidity through Wormhole wrapped assets** - in cases where CCTP USDC or NTT USDC are unavailable, the chain must have liquidity in Wormhole-wrapped assets.
 These wrapped assets can be used as an intermediate currency to facilitate transfers

 ### Hub and Spoke Model

 Fast Transfers utilizes a hub-and-spoke model to manage liquidity and execute cross-chain transfers efficiently.
 In this model:

-- **Hub Chain** - Solana is the central hub where all liquidity is concentrated.
+- **Hub chain** - Solana is the central hub where all liquidity is concentrated.
 Solana is chosen due to its fast finality, low transaction costs, and robust support for CCTP.
 By concentrating liquidity on Solana, the protocol can facilitate quick and efficient transfers to various destination chains
-- **Spoke Chains** - these are the destination chains to which assets are transferred.
+- **Spoke chains** - these are the destination chains to which assets are transferred.
 Tokens are routed through the hub chain (Solana) rather than being transferred directly between the source and destination chains.
 This approach allows for a more streamlined and efficient transfer process

 ### How It Works

 Fast Transfers operates through a series of well-defined steps to ensure quick and reliable cross-chain transfers:

-1. **Hub Chain** - the transfer process begins by moving assets from the source chain to the hub chain, Solana.
+1. **Hub chain** - the transfer process begins by moving assets from the source chain to the hub chain, Solana.
 Here, liquidity is concentrated, and the auction process takes place
-2. **Auction Process** - once the assets reach Solana, an auction is initiated on the hub chain.
+2. **Auction process** - once the assets reach Solana, an auction is initiated on the hub chain.
 Solvers, who are market participants, bid to provide the best possible rate for the transfer.
 The winning solver executes the swap and facilitates the transfer to the destination chain
 3. **CCTP** - the protocol uses the Cross-Chain Transfer Protocol (CCTP) to manage the movement of assets from the hub chain.
 CCTP handles the burning of tokens on the source chain and the minting of equivalent tokens on the destination chain, ensuring the integrity of the transfer process
 4. **NTT (Native Token Transfers)** - for chains that do not support CCTP, Fast Transfers employs NTT messages.
 In this case, USDC is locked on Solana, and an NTT message is sent to the destination chain, triggering the transfer of an equivalent value of tokens
-5. **Final Transfer** - the final step involves the solvers executing the necessary swaps to provide the user with a useful token on the destination chain.
+5. **Final transfer** - the final step involves the solvers executing the necessary swaps to provide the user with a useful token on the destination chain.
 This ensures that the user receives the desired asset promptly, completing the cross-chain transfer process

 This structured approach allows Fast Transfers to overcome the limitations of direct chain-to-chain transfers by using Solana as a central hub and leveraging the strengths of CCTP and NTT protocols, ensuring efficient and reliable liquidity movement across multiple chains.